audin30/vbg_vulns_agent/README.md

 ## 🤝 Credits & Collaboration

 This project was **designed and developed by [Juan Janolo (audin30)](https://github.com/audin30)**
-in close **collaboration with ChatGPT and OpenAI**, combining security domain expertise with state-of-the-art AI technology.
+in close **collaboration with ChatGPT and OpenAI**, combining cybersecurity expertise with state-of-the-art AI technology.

 > Together, the goal is to make vulnerability management more intelligent, contextual, and efficient.